-This method can be called within events fired for filesystem operations to retrieve the security token associated with the process that initiated the operation.
+This method can be called within certain events to retrieve the security token associated with the process that initiated the operation.
 If the query fails, this method returns INVALID_HANDLE_VALUE.

 Important: When applications are finished using the returned security token, they must close it using the Windows API's CloseHandle function.